jesspesale/Restaurant-Review/spec.md

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)

 	Review:     validates content and rating are present
-	Restaurant: validates name and cuisine are present
+	Restaurant: restaurnat_name ans cuisine are present
-	User:       validates email is unique and name is present
+	User:       validates email is unique and email and name are present

-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)

+        scope :high_rated, -> {where("rating > 3")}
+        Only shows reviews with ratings higher than 3 on restaurant show page

 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)